© 2019 https://karynshaven.wordpress.com All rights reserved.

 Myth twelve: People with autism can’t live a normal life.

 Says who?
-To be honest, a lot depends on where the person with autism falls on the spectrum.
+To be honest, a lot depends on where the person with Autism fall on the spectrum.
 Are we normal?
 No. But we aren’t some dumb frightening beasts that you don’t understand, we are human beings just like you and we’re more alike hobby-wise than we are different.

 Some of us like football: